Skip to main content

 Tickets

 Visitors can follow the history of the Jews in Germany from the Middle Ages to the present day in a multimedia and interactive way and gain insights into the diversity of Jewish culture.
-You can also re-explore the axes in the basement of the Libeskind Building with the Garden of Exile and the installation "Fallen Leaves" by Menashe Kadishmann in the empty space of memory.
+The axes in the basement of the Libeskind Building with the Garden of Exile and the installation "Fallen Leaves" by Menashe Kadishmann in the Void of Remembrance are impressive examples.

 Welcome Point and Theme Room Tora at the Jewish Museum Berlin